Justice League (film): Director's cut

-The divisive reaction towards the theatrical cut of the film, with Zack Snyder leaving directorial duties and the final cut of the film in the hands of Joss Whedon, has led to an argument comparing the situation to the one experienced by the film Superman II.
+The divisive reaction towards the theatrical cut of the film, with Zack Snyder leaving directorial duties and the final cut of the film in the hands of Joss Whedon, has led to an argument comparing the situation to the one experienced by the film Superman II (1980).
 Both Justice League and Superman II feature a director who was replaced, for different reasons, before completion of a film, which led to a second director coming in and making substantial changes to the tone of each film.
 Although the reasoning behind each director's departure differs, Richard Donner was able to complete his Superman II cut in 2006.
-In the belief that Snyder had shot enough material for a finished film, a campaign for a "Snyder Cut" was started to allow Snyder to receive a similar treatment to Donner.
+In the belief that Snyder had shot enough material for a finished film, a campaign for a "Snyder Cut" was started to allow Snyder to receive a similar treatment to that given to Donner.
 Arguments were made that Snyder's vision would be more cohesive to the previous films than the actual theatrical cut, which Snyder has refused to see.
 Warner Bros. initially remained silent regarding any intention of making a "Snyder Cut".

 In March 2019, Snyder confirmed his original cut existed, and stated that it was up to Warner Bros. to release it.
 In November, an insider claimed that Warner Bros. was unlikely to release Snyder's version of Justice League in theaters, calling it a "pipe dream".
 In December, Snyder posted a photo in his Vero account, which showed boxes with tapes labeled "Z.S.
 J.L Director's cut", and with the caption "Is it real?
 Does it exist?
-Of course it does".
+Of course it does."
 Snyder officially confirmed in May 2020 that his cut of Justice League will be released for HBO Max service in 2021.
 The cut cost $70+ million to complete the special effects, musical score, and editing.
 Some of the film's original cast, including Affleck, Fisher, and Miller (remotely), returned to help complete the project, which also included limited additional filming.
-Jared Leto, Amy Adams, and J. K. Simmons appeared in the cut as the Joker, Lois Lane, and James Gordon respectively.
+Jared Leto, Amy Adams, and J. K. Simmons appeared in the cut as the Joker, Lois Lane, and James Gordon, respectively.
 As a result of the new cut, the original theatrical cut is referred to by fans as the "Whedon Cut" or "Josstice League", referring to the film's replacement director Joss Whedon.
-Despite being better received than the theatrical version, Snyder stated that his cut would not be made canon to the DCEU, with Warner Bros. still considering the 2017 cut to be the official version.
+Despite being far better received than the theatrical version, Snyder stated that his cut would not be made canon to the DCEU, with Warner Bros. still considering the 2017 cut to be the official version.